-Another opportunity to see empathy in action is in working with one another—quick elbow-partner activities, group projects, peer response, group discussions and more.
-Sharing sentence stems that promote empathetic dialogue can be helpful to students—like training whees so they know where to start.
+Another opportunity to see empathy in action is in working with one another—quick elbow-partner activities, group projects, peer response, group discussions, and more.
+Sharing sentence stems that promote empathetic dialogue can be helpful to students—like training wheels so they know where to start.

 “I can tell you’ve…that must have…” as in, “I can tell you’ve worked hard on this writing.
 That must’ve taken self-determination, and even some courage.”

 How content is framed is another opportunity for empathy.
 For example, using essential questions that require, reward, and promote empathy can turn a unit into a study on what other people think, why they think it, and what they feel?

 Grant Wiggins often referred to “What’s wrong with Holden Caufield?” from The Catcher In The Rye as a powerful essential question, one that requires students to examine another person in an alien context, make deep inferences based on schema that is (obviously) personal, and then—hopefully—empathize with a fictional character not as a quick writing prompt or ‘higher-level question,’ but a 6-week study.